DigiBP/digibp-monterosa/Submission Documents/README.md

      -	in case of tie: higher number of only two deviations
      -    and so on

-     Same for second and third.
+     Same Logic for second and third matches
 5. In the cells A36 to B38 an output containing the 3 best matches of study programs will be displayed.

 #### Chatbot ####